William Dozier: Personal life

 Dozier was married to Katherine Foley from 1929 until their marriage ended in divorce in 1946.
 They had one son, Robert.
-Then, Dozier married actress Joan Fontaine from 1946 until they divorced in 1951.
+Then, Dozier married actress Joan Fontaine in 1946; they divorced in 1951.
 They had one daughter, Deborah.
 Lastly, Dozier married Ann Rutherford in 1953.
 Their marriage would last until Dozier died in 1991.

 Death

 Dozier died in Santa Monica, California, from a stroke, aged 83.
 Dozier was buried at Holy Cross Cemetery in Culver City, California.
 His papers can be found at the American Heritage Center.